-The service levels that Greater Wellington proposes to be provided are set out in Table 8.
+The service levels that Greater Wellington proposes to be provided are set out in Table 16.
 In most cases, the service levels within each regular network service layer will at least meet the standard service levels but may be increased to target service levels or higher, where justified by demand.
-In some cases lower service levels may be provided.
-Refer guidelines for consistent service levels in section 7.1.2a.
+In some cases lower service levels may be provided (refer section 8.1).

-Changes to service levels will only be made as part of a service review process in accordance with Policy 1.8 and as set out in section 10.2.
-If changes result in lower service levels than shown in Table 8 then this PT Plan will also need to be reviewed.
+Changes to service levels will only be made as part of a service review process in accordance with Policy 1.8 and as set out in section 11.2.
+If changes result in lower service levels than shown in Table 16 this PT Plan will also need to be reviewed.

-8.1.2 Targeted services network service layer
+9.1.2 Targeted services network service layer